UWrc/UWrc.github.io/docs/join-group.md

 6. Click "Do it"

 :::caution
-These netIDs now have access to your nodes and lab data on HYAK once they log into the cluster.
+These netIDs now have access to your nodes and lab data on Hyak once they log into the cluster.
 :::